Are you planning on getting a corn snake?

 As a carnivore, corn snakes need to eat meat and animals, not plants.

-In the wild, they’ll eat pretty much any type of animal small enough to digest including:
+In the wild, they’ll eat pretty much any animal small enough to digest, including:

 Their primary sources of food are small rodents and birds.

-In captivity, they should be fed either live or frozen and thawed mice.
+They should be fed either live or frozen and thawed mice in captivity.

 What To Feed A Baby Corn Snake